POLICY FAQ — WHERE I STAND

 Yes, or funded exclusively by individual citizens.
 Democracy should not be an arms race for the wealthy.

-- Should corporations be banned from donating to campaigns?
+- Should Corporations, Special, & Foreign Interests be banned from donating to campaigns?

 Yes.
-Corporate political funding creates policy loyalty to shareholders instead of voters.
+Corporate, Special, & Foreign Interest political funding creates policy loyalty to shareholders, special, & Foreign Interests instead of voters.

 - Should Congress have term limits?